damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

     - Let them know of any contests happening
     - How to get a hold of you
     - Link to events handbook
+    - Any relevant event set up or clean up

 ## After an Event<a name="followup"></a>